 The aftermath of a car crash can be chaotic.
 Immediate medical attention, if necessary, should always be your first priority.
-However, if your injuries are not serious you will be helping your claim immeasurably if you take the time to document as much as you can about the scene and the moments leading up to the accident.
-Good evidence is key to winning your claim.
+But when you're safe, document as much as you can about the moments leading up to the accident and the scene of the crash.

 Call the police.
 Police involvement adds another layer of documentation to your claim.
-A police report carries a great deal of weight with insurance adjusters and claims attorneys; do not hesitate to call the cops after a car crash.
-Very often, the party causing the crash will attempt to keep the police out of it.
-Don't fall prey to this tactic.
-If you are injured or your car is damaged, call the police.
-Unless the other driver is injured, your number one priority should be protecting your rights and setting up your future claim.
-A police report will provide documentation of the accident scene, and will often include evidence of fault.
-Don’t skip this step in an attempt to be a “nice guy.”
+A police report carries a great deal of weight with insurance adjusters and attorneys.
+The person who is at fault for the crash might try to keep the police out of it.
+Don't fall for this tactic.
+If you're injured or your car is damaged, call the police.

-If you are injured in a car crash, seek medical attention as soon as possible.
-Treatment records, medical bills and doctor’s notes are the absolute best evidence of the injuries you’ve sustained and the financial damage the accident has caused.
-Whether dealing with your own no-fault insurance carrier or the at-fault driver's insurer, a complete set of medical records pertaining to the accident will reduce the administrative cost of reviewing your case, will provide difficult-to-refute evidence of your physical condition, and will provide an accurate basis for your settlement demand.
+If you're injured in a car crash, seek medical attention as soon as possible.
+Whether you're dealing with your own insurance company or the at-fault driver's insurer, a course of necessary medical treatment in the hours, days, and weeks after the accident will provide difficult-to-refute evidence of your injuries, and will serve as the best support for your injury claim.

-Insurance adjusters and claims attorneys are dealing with hundreds of claims at a time.
-While your claim is, understandably, your number one priority, it is very rarely theirs.
 Dealing with insurance professionals requires patience and persistence.
-The old adage about getting more flies with honey than vinegar applies in car crash claims.
-If you want to maximize your settlement amount, it is essential you stay on the insurance adjuster or claims attorney’s good side.
-They hold the purse strings, and ultimately, they decide your fate unless you are ready to bring a lawsuit.
+The old saying about catching more flies with honey than vinegar applies to car crash claims.
+If you want to maximize your settlement amount, you should try to stay on the insurance adjuster's good side.
+Adjusters hold the purse strings, and ultimately, they decide your fate until you're ready to file a car accident lawsuit.

+Especially if you've already rejected an early, lowball settlement from the adjuster (as we discussed in Step 4 above), it might be some time until you hear from the insurance company again.
 Don't be afraid to make follow-up calls, or regularly check on your claim.
-Again, insurance professionals are dealing with hundreds of cases and sometimes yours may unintentionally get put on the back burner.
-Maintain contact and stay professional, and you may be surprised at your results.
+Insurance professionals are dealing with hundreds of cases and sometimes yours may unintentionally get put on the back burner.
+But don't be rude.
+You may still be able to negotiate a favorable car accident settlement if you maintain contact and stay professional.